unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_06.-Tutorial---Reminder:-Adding-Filesystems-to-an-Application.md

-For this tutorial, the aim is to create a simple QEMU/KVM application that reads from a file and displays the contents to standard output.
+For this tutorial, the aim is to create a simple QEMU / KVM application that reads from a file and displays the contents to standard output.
-A local directory is to be mounted as the root directory (`/`) inside the QEMU/KVM virtual machine.
+A local directory is to be mounted as the root directory (`/`) inside the QEMU / KVM virtual machine.

-Some parts of this tutorial were already discussed in [Session 01: Baby Steps](content/en/docs/sessions/01-baby-steps/index.md).
+Some parts of this tutorial were already discussed in [Session 01: Baby Steps](community/hackathons/sessions/baby-steps).

 We will use both the manual approach (`make` and `qemu-system-x86_64` / `qemu-guest`) and `kraft` to configure, build and run the application.